dimitrios-lab/fuzzy/README.md

 For instance, ¨"Fan example with 2 rules and 2 inputs.webm" is a video file.

 Other webm(-video) files are:
-Edward II--Validation Stage--Histories
+Edward II--Validation Stage--Histories,
-A Measure For Measure --Comedies--Testing Stage Testing Three Plays in the Primary Experimentation Comparison of rules between Primary and Core Experimentation }
+A Measure For Measure --Comedies--Testing Stage, Testing Three Plays in the Primary Experimentation, Comparison of rules between Primary and Core Experimentation.
+}

 GENERAL NOTE